As a No.10 with a penchant for a spectacular free-kick, Hakan Çalhanoğlu is maintaining a fine tradition at AC Milan.

-Both might be some distance from their former glories, but there are still strands connecting them to their respective pasts, both directly and spiritually.
+Milan are some distance from their former glories, but there are still strands connecting them to the past, both directly and spiritually.

-In Milan’s case, coach Rino Gattuso ticks the first of those boxes and, while auditions remain open for the latter category, Hakan Çalhanoğlu is as good a bet as any to rise to fill the gap.
+Rino Gattuso ticks the first of those boxes, and, Çalhanoğlu is as good a bet as any to tick the second.

-Even as clubs fall from the pinnacle, something within their identity will remain a constant: for last season’s Europa League finalists Ajax, it’s an ability to produce a stream of young and often local talent.
+Even as clubs fall from the pinnacle, something within their identity will remain a constant: for Ajax, for example, it’s an ability to produce a stream of young and often local talent.

 Even more recently, with the club languishing lower down the Serie A table than usual, Keisuke Honda could be relied upon for deadly deliveries.
 And now it’s the turn of Çalhanoğlu to step up.

-He is yet to score from a free-kick this season, but his first goal for the club – in a group stage win over Austria Vienna – shows what he’s capable of.
+Although not a free-kick, his first goal for Milan – in a group stage win over Austria Vienna – shows what he’s capable of.

 Çalhanoğlu’s set-piece technique has often been compared to that of a man whose name alone gets 2000s nostalgists all misty-eyed: former Lyon man Juninho Pernambucano.